markphelps/optional/README.md

 **Note:** v0.6.0 introduces a potential breaking change to anyone depending on marshalling non-present values to their zero values instead of null.
 See: [#9](https://github.com/markphelps/optional/pull/9) for more context.

-Option types also marshal to/from JSON as you would expect:
+Option types marshal to/from JSON as you would expect:

 ### Marshalling